-With decades of experience training and helping artists worldwide, NYFA's expert staff—in conjunction with outside professionals—have compiled a “best practices” approach to planning and organizing an arts career.
-This paperback handbook identifies common challenges; examines specialized areas of strategic planning, finance, marketing, law, and fundraising; and distills these topics in such a way that artists of all disciplines can digest them and apply them to their own experience and practice.
+With decades of experience training and helping artists worldwide, NYFA’s expert staff—in conjunction with outside professionals—have compiled a “best practices” approach to planning and organizing an arts career.
+This paperback handbook identifies common challenges; examines specialized areas of strategic planning, finance, marketing, law, and fundraising; and distills these topics in an easy-to-digest way so that artists and creatives of all disciplines can apply them to their own experience and practice.

 Retail Price: $24.95